-Lasercuter is now recharged and functional, although we may need to do some alignment work to get the best results at all spots in the printing area.
+Lasercuter is recharged and functional, some alignment work may be necessary to get the best results at all spots in the printing area.

 You must have the lasercutter badge to use the lasercuter.